 Note: See the Risk Management section at www.sadlersports.com for”Types of Background Checks on Volunteers” and “Criminal Background Check Vendors.”

-All staff with access to youth, including directors, officers, coaches, assistant coaches, managers, concession workers, field maintenance, etc., should have undergo a background check for acceptability prior to initial assignment of duties.
+All staff with access to youth, including directors, officers, coaches, assistant coaches, managers, travel chaperones, concession workers, field maintenance, etc., should undergo a background check for acceptability prior to initial assignment of duties.
 Thereafter, a subsequent background check should be run every _____________ year(s).
 Note: options are every year, two years, or three years.

 Note: Certain employees or independent contractors from outside the sports organization may have access to youth.
 An example would be a janitor employed by the facility owner.
 Steps should be taken to make sure that a background check has been run on these individuals by their employer.